carolbueno/spotify-graphql/README.md

 Have a modern `node.js` version ( >=8 ) installed.

-Run `npm install`.
+Run `npm install` in client and server folder.

 ### run server

-`npm start` on the server folder to start the graphql server, then open http://localhost:4000/
+`npm start` in server folder to start the graphql server, then open http://localhost:4000/

 ### run client

-`npm start` on the client folder to start the application
+`npm start` in client folder to start the application, then open http://localhost:3000/

 ### questions
 1. Please describe how would you go about implementing a context hook?